Bernie Sanders on Economic Inequality

 It isn’t quite as bad — but it’s still pretty bad.
 The following infographic shows the average income for the same groups of the U.S.:

 “If you have seen a massive transfer of wealth from the middle class to the top one-tenth of 1 percent, you know what, we’ve got to transfer that back if we’re going to have a vibrant middle class.
 And you do that in a lot of ways.
-Certainly one way is tax policy.” —Bernie Sanders
+Certainly one way is tax policy.” — Bernie Sanders, 2015

-Bernie has many ideas, but here are some major planks of his plan for more equitable taxation:
+Bernie has many ideas, but here are some major parts of his plan for fairer taxation:

 - Progressive income taxes on the richest Americans.